kodeklubben/oppgaver/src/filtertags/translation_en.md

       TOOLTIP: Create apps for mobiles and tablets.
     electronics:
       NAME: Electronics
-      TOOLTIP: Program devices such as Microbit, Arduino, Raspberry pi, and Lego mindstorm.
+      TOOLTIP: Program devices such as Microbit, Arduino, Raspberry Pi, and Lego Mindstorms.
     step_based:
       NAME: Step based
       TOOLTIP: Interactive web-based courses that introduces you to new concepts one step at a time.